Skip to main content

 Behavior

-Contrary to other cats, the fishing cat is not afraid of water.
-It likes to wade, swim or dive in waters to catch fish, frogs and other animals.
-Its paws even have some sort of webbings.
+Unlike other cats, the fishing cat isn't afraid of water.
+It likes to wade, swim or dive to catch fish, frogs and other animals.
+Its paws even have some sort of webbing.

 Enemies and Threats